-In normal times, we are open all day, Wednesday – Sunday and Bank Holiday Mondays.
+We are open all day, Wednesday – Sunday and Bank Holiday Mondays.
 We are also open on Tuesdays from 4-9pm for drinks only (except when there’s been a bank holiday Monday when we close on Tuesdays).
 In winter, you can huddle by the open log fire.
 In summer, you can catch the evening sun’s balmy rays that heat up the picnic tables at the front of the pub.
 Or hide away in our enclosed beer garden where the only sounds are birdsong and the hourly peals from St Mary’s church bells next door.
 Dogs and muddy boots are welcome inside and outside.

 You can barely throw a stone in Wiltshire without hitting one of the incredible breweries we are lucky to have in the area.
 We serve an ever-changing selection of local real ales from breweries such as Stonehenge Ales, Ramsbury, Plain Ales and Three Castles.